CS2103AUG2016-T13-C1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

+1. The user requests to list tasks or find a specific task
+2. System displays list of tasks.
-1. User requests to delete a task.
+3. User requests to delete one of there tasks.
-2. User types `delete TASK_INDEX`
-3. User is notified that the task was deleted<br>
+4. User is notified that the task was deleted<br>
 Use case ends.

 **Extensions**